A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Each area of learning and development must be implemented through planned, purposeful play, and through a mix of adult-led and child-initiated activity.

-How can I find out how my child is doing?
+How can I find out how my child is doing and what do I do if I am worried about their development?

 The following are really useful documents containing lots of information about stages of child development: